oresat/oresat-linux/docs/standards/oresat-projects.rst

 OreSat Linux Project Standards
 ==============================

-All OreSat Linux board will use Debian.
-All OreSat software projects should either be a Daemon or a Linux kernel module.
+.. note:: All OreSat software projects should either be a daemon or a Linux kernel module.

 Debian
 ------

-All Linux board will use the 4.19 TI Debian kernel as it has support for PRUs.
+All Linux boards will use the 4.19 TI Debian kernel as it has support for PRUs on the `Octavo A8`_ from `TI`_ and `beagleboard`_.
-Both `TI`_ and `beagleboard`_ has so much support for that kernel with `Octavo A8`_.

 Only `APT`_  will be used as a package manager.
 The goal is to avoid using other pacakge managers like `pip`_ as much as possible.
 Don't want to have to deal with